zafirahzunaidi/semai-language-bot/README.md

 # semai-language-bot
 A chatbot that translates between Semai, Malay, and English using AWS Console.
-This is a Hackathon Project (group: SATRIA).
+This is an AWS Hackathon Project (Group: SATRIA).

 ## Architecture
 - Frontend: HTML + API Gateway + Cloudfront